pierg/crome-cgg/README.md

 ## One magic command

-Run `make lint` to run all the typing, linting and formatting tools

 Run `make pre-commit` to run all the pre-commit tools

 Check all the available commands in `Makefile`